Associate Professor - Houston Center

 - Leader of two People-to-People Citizen Ambassadorship Women’s Health and Midwifery delegations to China

-- Faculty and student cultural immersion trips to The Netherlands, Zambia, Mexico, Ethiopia, Vietnam, and Indonesia.
+- Faculty and student cultural immersion trips to The Netherlands, Zambia, Mexico, Ethiopia, Vietnam, Indonesia, and Peru.

 Research and Professional Interests